-I can’t believe it’s been 6 years since I first made gourmet pupsicles!
-Since then all different kinds of frozen treats have been a staple at our house.
+I can’t believe it’s been 6 years since I first made homemade gourmet pupsicles!
+Since then all different kinds of frozen dog treats have been a staple at our house.
 So much so that when I first adopted Burt he figured out how to open the freezer on his own because he knew there was good stuff in there!

-While we’ll always love the classic gourmet pupsicle with yogurt and peanut butter, I’ve learned so much about dog nutrition lately that I wanted to come up with a new recipe using ingredients I’ve discovered are great for my dogs’ health.
+While we’ll always love the classic gourmet pupsicle with plain yogurt and peanut butter, I’ve learned so much about dog nutrition lately that I wanted to come up with a new recipe using ingredients I’ve discovered are great for my dogs’ health.

-The base of the pupsicle is goat milk, which is easy for dogs to digest and is packed with essential vitamins, minerals, fatty acids, and probiotics that help in the digestion process.
+As you’ve probably figured out, the base of this frozen goat milk dog treat is goat milk!
+I used this because it’s easy for dogs to digest and packed with essential vitamins, minerals, fatty acids, and probiotics that help in the digestion process.

-Another nutrient-dense food that Amanda and Dr. Judy told me about is kale.
+Going back to our recipe, another nutrient-dense food that Amanda and Dr. Judy told me about is kale.
 Of course, I know kale is good for me but I wasn’t sure about how to work it into the dogs’ diets.
 These pupsicles make it so easy!